 There’s a reason why that happens, and it’s not just because investment managers all gather information from the same sources.
 It’s because certain companies dominate their respective industries.
 That makes an investor’s job a lot easier.

-Not only do such companies have a strong track record of industry domination, but they have an uncanny knack of coming out with new products and services that are well received by consumers.
+Not only do such companies have a strong track record of industry domination, but they have an uncanny knack for coming out with new products and services that are well received by consumers.

 This isn’t an accident.
 Such companies have the capital, know-how, and energy to turn out winning products and services.
 There’s never a guarantee they’ll continue doing this going forward.
 But the fact that they have a track record of doing it consistently in the past is an excellent indication of continued success.